 Western International University® (West) is strongly committed to crime prevention and to the safety of the University community.
 The University considers the personal physical safety of its students and employees as a primary condition for a successful learning environment.
 It is our hope that a well-informed University community will be a safe one.

 ANNUAL SECURITY REPORT

-The West Annual Security Report is comprised of two sections: Campus Crime Statistics and Campus Safety Policies.
+Click here to view or print a PDF of the West Annual Security Report, which is comprised of two sections: Campus Safety Policies and Campus Crime Statistics.

 CAMPUS CRIME STATISTICS

 The Western International University Campus Crime Statistics cover crimes reported to the University that occurred on campus, in certain off-campus buildings or property owned or controlled by the University, and on public property within or immediately adjacent to and accessible from the campus, over the previous 3 years.
 The Department of Education collects crime statistics from institutions each fall and makes the data available to the public on these websites: www.collegenavigator.gov and http://www.ope.ed.gov/security

 OTHER SAFETY INFORMATION

 To learn the identity of registered sex offenders on or near a campus, or anywhere in the United States, visit the Sex Offender databases at http://www.sexoffender.com and http://nsopw.gov.
 You can search by city, county, or zip code.
 This information is collected by other agencies and this institution cannot guarantee this information is correct or complete.
 The information provided here is intended to be in compliance with the Campus Security Act and for campus safety purposes only.
 It should not be used to intimidate, threaten or harass.
 Misuse of this information may result in prosecution.

 Sex offenders who are required to register in a state must provide notice of each institution of higher education in that state at which the offender is employed or is a student.
 The Campus Security Authority at the campus is the designated individual to receive the information.